Newterm/szarp/README.md

 Unluckily most of the user documentation is available only in Polish.
-Sources of documentation are in [resources/documentation/new/](resources/documentation/new/) project's directory and available online at http://www.szarp.org/.
+Sources of documentation are in [resources/documentation/new/](resources/documentation/new/) project's directory and [available online](http://www.szarp.org/).
 Most of the new code is pretty-well documented (in English) using *Doxygen*.